 "When can you get us in?”

-Rachel Murphy remembers the urgency of the family’s question when they first called Children’s National Health System.
+Rachel Murphy remembers the urgency of the family’s question when they first called Children’s National Hospital.

 Darcy, the youngest of the couple’s three children, had suffered her first seizure within the first 12 hours of life.
 After that came a dizzying odyssey in and out of emergency departments and neonatal intensive care units (NICUs) as two different care teams tried to figure out what was wrong with their baby girl.
 Finally, Darcy was diagnosed with polymicrogyria, a condition that occurs when the brain develops too many folds.